 Who are we?

-- Connect with those studying conventional and contingent, paid and unpaid workers, across the globe
+Connect with others studying work and workers, both conventional and contingent, paid and unpaid, in the U.S. and across the globe

-- Recognize and work against systemic and interlocking systems of oppression, such as those that operate along the lines of gender and race that are reproduced through social practices and embedded in social structures related to work and workplaces.
+Organize to dismantle systemic and interlocking systems of oppression, such as those that operate along the lines of gender and race, that are reproduced through social practices and are embedded in social structures related to work and workplaces.

-Graduate students are encouraged to take an active role in the division which offers opportunities for working within a professional organization and developing relationships with more senior scholars and activists.
-We are committed to promoting, supporting, and mentoring our graduate student members.
-Do study the requirements for the Braverman Award graduate student paper competition.
+The Labor Studies Division encourages graduate students to take an active role in the division which offers opportunities for working within a professional organization and developing relationships with more senior scholars and activists.
+The division is committed to promoting, supporting, and mentoring graduate student members.
+Outstanding graduate student research is recognized annually through the Harry Braverman student paper competition.
 The vice chair position of the division is typically reserved for graduate students or postdocs.